 2. Checking the preliminary and final timetable postings.

 3. Notifying the Registrar of any examination conflicts.

-4. Notifying their Associate Dean (Academic) or designate* of "three in twenty-four hour" problems or personal conflicts requiring approval of a Special Examination.
+4. Notifying their Associate Dean (Academic) or designate of examination conflicts or personal conflicts requiring approval of a Special Examination.